maxruther/HCP_Fraud_Detection/README.md

 Please see [**my full analysis**](HCPF_Full_Notebook.ipynb) in a Google Colab notebook.

+<br></br>

-## Techniques from the Literature
+### Recommendations from the Literature

-The recommendations I attempt to implement from the literature, on approaching fraud detection in a healthcare claim context, include the following:
+The recommendations I implement from the consulted literature, which mostly concerns approaches to fraud detection in healthcare claim data, include the following:
 - **Feature engineering to aggregate** claim and patient data to the provider level. \[1\]
 - **Correlation-based feature selection** to interpret variable importances and drastically reduce training times. \[2\]
 - **Alleviating class imbalance** to a 75-25 ratio. \[3\]